Xorlent/Ender-5-Max/Bed Shims/README.md

 3. Unplug machine, remove bed mount screw closest to the center of the machine, then back out the outer screw 2-3 turns.
 4. Slide the required shim stack-up under the mount, re-secure the mount.
    - _Do not overtighten screws or the shims will get compressed._
+6. Plug in and power on the machine.
-6. In the Orca Slicer "Device" tab, clear the current bed mesh data.
+7. In the Orca Slicer "Device" tab, clear the current bed mesh data.
-7. Power the machine on and perform all calibration routines.
+8. Perform all printer calibration routines.
-8. Once calibration is complete, in the Orca Slicer "Device" tab, evaluate the current bed mesh data to see if you got the desired result.
+9. Once calibration is complete, in the Orca Slicer "Device" tab, evaluate the current bed mesh data to see if you achieved the desired result.
 ### Shim Printing Instructions
 - Print in PETG or similar
 - Print with .125mm layer height